SaptarshiPani/SERAUNET/README.md

     ![RA_arch](https://github.com/user-attachments/assets/e0a8f3b1-e02b-42bc-a3fb-658d340a7488)

 3. Study table of the variation of ensemble model's performance and computation time on both PH2 and ISIC datasets.
+The computation is done on the basis of the run time of the ensemble model on Kaggle's GPU T4 x2 for both the datasets.

    ![snap](https://github.com/user-attachments/assets/01738755-40ed-4a23-905e-cec8fd8c5f74)